Help After A Job-Related Knee, Shoulder Or Joint Injury

 You Deserve Compensation

 Workers’ comp was designed to protect workers in your situation.
 If an injury happens at work or as a result of your job duties, you could be entitled to compensation.
-Contact our office — The Law Offices of Bo Katzakian — in San Jose today.
+Contact our office — The Katzakian Law P.C. — in San Jose today.

 How Can I Prove My Injury Was Work-Related If It Happened Over Time?